-This year we published almost 100 blogs by 30 different authors on Ethics & Compliance Matters.
+This year we published almost 100 blogs by 30 different authors on Risk & Compliance Matters.
 With the help of our internal NAVEX Global experts and collaboration with external thought leaders, our content has cultivated meaningful dialog, rather than just a broadcast.
-We look forward to curating more of ethics and compliance’s best practices, original ideas, and innovative insights in 2018.
+We look forward to curating more of risk and compliance’s best practices, original ideas, and innovative insights in 2018.
 Until then, here is a recap of the blogs that received the most attention from you, our readers, in 2017.
-Subscribe to the Ethics & Compliance Matters blog for 2018.

 Tame the Data Monster with a Prioritized Threat List | Read